rackerlabs/docs-cloud-identity/api-docs/api-operations/methods/token/post-authenticate-as-user-with-password-or-api-key-v2.0-tokens.rst

-**Example: Authenticate as user with password or API key JSON request**
+**Example: Authenticate as user with Password and Tenant Id XML request**

 .. code::